(0 | 0 Reviews)

 Tips & Secrets

-• Mashing the millet and dal while they are still hot ensures a perfectly creamy and professional consistency.
+• Mashing the millet and dal while they are still hot ensures a perfectly creamy and consistency.

 • Using dark, organic jaggery gives the pongal a beautiful deep brown color and superior flavor.